denstuk/denstuk/README.md

 ## 💻 Software Engineer

 #### 🚀 What I'm focusing on
-Currently improving my ASP.NET and DevOps skills.
+Currently improving my Data Science and DevOps skills.
 Working on personal ML project and some projects for portfolio.
 Also I'm learning about Theoretical Computer Science with C++.
 Looking at Rust programming language.

 #### 🧰 Tools
 Languages: `TypeScript` `C++` `Python` `C#` `Go`